allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

     * Refuse to collaborate in fixing remaining issues while a project or lab has not been completed.
     * Single out specific team members when discussing the results of a project or a lab.
     * Make fun of or belittle people's inputs/contributions.
+    * Be closed minded in regard to correct solutions.

 ### Conflicts